ushan-rx/Simple_calculator_using_java/README.md

 # Simple_calculator_using_java
-simple calculator with java swing using netbeans IDE
+simple calculator with java swing using netbeans IDE 12.2
+- jdk 8 (1.8)